akshatIIIT/BOOK_BAZAAR/README.md

-# Book Bazaar - Online Bookstore
+# My Book Bazaar - Online Bookstore

 Book Bazaar is a modern, responsive online bookstore application built with Node.js, Express, and MySQL.
 It provides a user-friendly interface for customers to browse, search, and purchase books, as well as an admin dashboard for managing inventory and customers.